jarviscanada/jarvis_data_eng_SrivatsanViswanathan/linux_sql/README.md

 psql -h localhost -U postgres -d host_agent -f sql/ddl.sql
 ```

-### 4. Setup Crontab to periodically populate the database with hardware usage data
+### 4. Setup Crontab To Periodically Populate The Database With Hardware Usage Data
 Make sure you are in the scripts directory.
 Copy the path once you are in there:
 ```
 pwd